 1. He Who Fights with Monsters

 Violent video games and toys are pervasive in our society.
 Could this be caused by malicious, money-hungry marketers, or is it simply a reflection of human nature?
-Do toy guns and first person shooter games lead to more crimes, or do they actually prepare young people for better self-defense?
+Do toy guns and first-person shooter games lead to more crimes, or do they actually prepare young people for better self-defense?
 Write an essay explaining how violent video games can affect the individual gamer, society, or both.

 2. Daddy’s Home